duoxehyon/sniper-bot/README.md

 old sniper bot i used to use
 for uni v2
-contract is verified in bscscan most likely will not work, will upload userdata stuff soon
+contract is verified in bscscan. most likely will not work
 ![Titan Interface](https://github.com/NeoMitashi/TitanSniperBot/blob/main/Titan.PNG)